 Beverly Bootstraps – Beverly Bootstraps provides critical resources to families and individuals so they may achieve self-sufficiency.
 They offer emergency and long-term assistance including: access to food, housing stability, adult and youth education, counseling and advocacy.
-In the past year, visits to the Beverly Bootstraps Food Pantry are up 78%, and the number of households served has risen by 40%!
 They are community funded and supported through both donations and The Beverly Bootstraps Thrift Shop, located at 198 Rantoul Street in Beverly.
 Donate here.

-Citizens Inn – Citizens Inn has served families and individuals across the North Shore for over 36 years.
-They provide both a safe place to stay and a meal on the table, as well as offering tools to empower families and individuals to find permanent solutions to break the patterns of instability in their lives.
-This year, 35 families in their shelter will receive gift cards to allow them to shop for their children’s holiday gifts with independence and dignity.
-Their programs at Haven from Hunger will provide guests with toys for their children, nourishing groceries to cook special holiday meals at home, as well as offer an on-site community holiday dinner.
+Citizens Inn – Citizens Inn has served families and individuals across the North Shore for over 37 years.
+They provide both a safe place to stay and a meal on the table, as well as offering tools to empower families and individuals to find permanent solutions to break the patterns of instability that leads to homelessness.
+This Holiday Season, families in their shelter will receive gift cards to allow them to shop for their children’s holiday gifts with independence and dignity.
+Programs at Citizens Inn Haven from Hunger will also provide guests with toys for their children, nourishing groceries to cook special holiday meals at home, as well as offer an on-site community holiday dinner.
 Located in Peabody.
 Donate to their Holiday Giving Program.

 Community Giving Tree – Community Giving Tree’s mission is to help low-income families in northeastern Massachusetts raise healthy children by providing recycled clothing, baby equipment and other basic necessities.
-CGT gas seen an overall increase in the children they have helped throughout 2022.
 With finances stretched to the limits, more and more families are struggling to purchase the necessities that we take for granted.
 Locations in both Boxford and Lawrence.
-Donate to their 2022 Annual Appeal or purchase an item from their Amazon Wishlist.

 It Takes a Village – This campaign, organized annually by Henry Bear’s Park (not a non-profit), donates holiday care packages to children in need throughout the local community.
 Their goal is to bring cheer to children in high risk environments including those experiencing homelessness who may not have access to quality playthings and educational materials.
-Each purchase of a care package is donated directly to one of their partner organizations and they match 25% of the total donations!
-Since they began, they have donated more than 3,000 care packages, and this year’s goal is 600.
+Each purchase of a care package is donated directly to one of their partner organizations.
+Since they began, they have donated more than 4,000 care packages.
 Donate here.

 Mission of Deeds – With the help of dedicated volunteers and the generous donations of the community, Mission of Deeds serves thousands of families and individuals throughout Middlesex and Essex counties, by providing beds, furniture, and household essentials free of charge for people in need.
 Located in Reading.
 Donate here.